hajame/rakkeri/docs/privacy_policy_statement.md

 ## How do I remove my account or data?

-There is currently no other way to delete an account, than to contact the server adminstrators (Toska research group @ University of Helsinki), who can delete your data directly from the database.
+The user has currently no way to delete an account or any other data.
+They must contact the server adminstrators (Toska research group @ University of Helsinki), who can delete your data directly from the database.